Overview

 borrowing risks in short sales, credit deterioration or default risks, systems risks and other risks inherent in

-our activities.
-Certain investment techniques may, in certain circumstances, substantially increase the
+activities.
+Certain investment techniques may, in certain circumstances, substantially increase the impact

-impact of adverse market movements to which our clients may be subject.
-In addition, client investments
+of adverse market movements to which our clients may be subject.
+In addition, client investments may be

-may be materially affected by conditions in the financial markets and U.S. and worldwide economic
+materially affected by conditions in the financial markets and U.S. and worldwide economic conditions.
+Our

-conditions.
-Our methods of minimizing such risks may not accurately predict future risk exposures.
-Risk
+methods of minimizing such risks may not accurately predict future risk exposures.
+Risk management

-management techniques are based in part on the observation of historical market behavior, which may not
+techniques are based in part on the observation of historical market behavior, which may not predict market

-predict market divergences that are larger than historical indicators.
-Also, information used to manage risks
+divergences that are larger than historical indicators.
+Also, information used to manage risks may not be

 •